apache/guacamole-manual/src/jdbc-auth.md

 ### Completing the installation

-Guacamole will only reread `guacamole.properties` and load newly-installed extensions during startup, so your servlet container will need to be restarted before the database authentication will take effect.
-Restart your servlet container and give the new authentication a try.
+To ensure that Guacamole reads the updated `guacamole.properties` and loads newly-installed extensions, restart your servlet container.
+This step is necessary for the database authentication to take effect.

 :::{important}
 You only need to restart your servlet container. *You do not need to restart guacd*.

 guacd is completely independent of the web application and does not deal with